SpaceX launches advanced GPS satellite for US Space Force after rocket swap (video, photos)

 As part of this rocket swap, Vulcan Centaur will now launch the USSF-70 national security mission, which had been slated to fly on a SpaceX Falcon Heavy.
 USSF-70 is expected to launch no earlier than summer 2028, Space Force officials have said.
 (Presumably, Vulcan Centaur's SRB issues will be worked out by then.)

-If all goes to plan on Monday morning, the Falcon 9's first stage will come back to Earth about 8.5 minutes after launch, touching down softly in the Atlantic Ocean on the SpaceX droneship "Just Read the Instructions."
+The Falcon 9's first stage came back to Earth about 8.5 minutes after launch as planned on Tuesday, touching down softly in the Atlantic Ocean on the SpaceX droneship "Just Read the Instructions."

-The Falcon 9's upper stage, meanwhile, will continue powering its way to medium-Earth orbit.
+The Falcon 9's upper stage, meanwhile, continued powering its way to medium-Earth orbit.
 It will deploy GPS III SV10 there about 90 minutes after liftoff.

 You must confirm your public display name before commenting